Weʼre raising £80,000 to Little Portion Community Project

-The Chair is supported by three Chartered Accountants and 2 Honorary Counselling Supervisors (a Mental Health Specialist and a retired Doctor Major from the British Army).
-We have 57 eminent and distinguished professionals as Honorary Life Members, including a former Archbishop of Canterbury, peers in the House of Lords, Hospital Consultants and University Professors.
+The Chair is supported by three Chartered Accountants and 2 Honorary Counselling Supervisors (a Senior GP and a retired Doctor Major from the British Army).
+We have 58 eminent and distinguished professionals as Honorary Life Members, including a former Archbishop of Canterbury, peers in the House of Lords, Hospital Consultants and University Professors.

 The charity is recognised by the HMRC and is a part of the Victims Services Alliance.